joanpc/xJoyMap/README.txt

 Installation
 =============

-You need the awesome PYTHON INTERFACE PLUGIN http://www.xpluginsdk.org/python_interface.htm
+You need the awesome PYTHON INTERFACE PLUGIN by Sandy Barbour http://www.xpluginsdk.org/python_interface.htm

 Copy PI_xJoyMap.py and xJoyMap.ini to your